Be an Important Part of a Child’s Future

 Gain Hands-On Experience Working with Children

-No matter which ECE degree you choose, you will get to take part in a Practicum to gain hands-on experience working with children.
+No matter which Early Childhood Education degree you choose, you will take part in a Practicum to gain hands-on experience working with children.
 During your 2-part practicum, you will spend 150 hours over the course of each semester working in an early childhood setting under faculty supervision.
 You will:

 - Create activities